stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Currently, the library is in a very early stage, so there's almost nothing to configure.

-src defines the URL of the PDF file to display.
+- src defines the URL of the PDF file to display.
+- height define the height of the PDF window.
+By default, it's 80vh (i.e. 80% of the screen height).

 ## Feedback, pull requests and bug reports